-Review – “Captain America and the Avengers” (Genesis)
+Retro Review – “Captain America and the Avengers” (SEGA Genesis)

 In 1991, Data East released Captain America and The Avengers in arcades.
 It became a moderate hit, prompting Data East to develop a console version on the Genesis/Mega Drive in 1992.

-Now, nearly 30 years later, justice is being served as Marvel Entertainment is finally releasing Avengers: Endgame, the movie which is based on Data East’s arcade classic!
+Now, 30 years later, justice has finally been served as Marvel Entertainment has released the MCU Avengers movies, all based on Data East’s arcade classic!

-Okay, so that last part isn’t true, but what better time to revisit this old-school Genesis brawler than in synergistic concert with the 2019 blockbuster film?
+Okay, so that last part isn’t true, but what better time to revisit this old-school Genesis brawler than in synergistic concert with the latest blockbuster films?
 (And what better way to cynically drive website traffic with accidental clicks following “Avengers” Google searches, eh?)

 Enough talk!
 There’s no time to think!
 Evil is afoot!